Do You Need to Diversify Your Bonds?

 - Hedging everything back to the US Dollar effectively shifts the foreign yield curve so the risk-free rates line up.
 This is a little bit more technical (ok, a lot more technical), but basically, it means we’re focusing on the differences in the slope of the yield curves in different markets rather than the specific levels.

-Foreign bonds need to be able to overcome both of these issues to be worthy of a place in your portfolio.
+Foreign bonds need to overcome both of these issues to be worthy of a place in your portfolio.
 I’m not saying they’re bad, and I’m definitely not implying anything about the state of the foreign bond market.

 But all of this hinges on two things (along with the predictability of bond returns):